 - 6. Proposals for waste management facilities on unallocated sites will be considered and planning permission granted provided the proposed development: - i.
-Can demonstrate that it is not feasible to develop the proposed facility on one of the preferred sites identified in the SSAD;
+Can demonstrate that it is not feasible to develop the proposed facility on one of the preferred sites identified in the SSAD; - ii.

-- ii.
 Can demonstrate a need for the development, in accordance with parts 1-3 of this policy; - iii.
 Can demonstrate that there are no significant adverse impacts to people, the environment or natural resources by meeting parts 8 and 9 of this policy; - iv.
-Is proposed on a site meeting the following locational criteria: - the site is not within, or partly within, nature conservation areas protected by current international and national policy; and - the site does not contain Heritage Assets. - 7.
-In assessing the suitability of sites, priority will be given to: - previously developed land; - ii.
-Strategic Industrial Locations and Locally Significant Industrial Areas; - iii. sites identified by the SFRA as having a low risk of flooding; - iv. sites which do not impact on the setting of strategic open land (e.g. Metropolitan Open Land); - v. sites falling outside the perimeters of land designated as open space or used for recreation purposes or similar; - vi. sites which have good access to the strategic road network and where traffic impacts can be minimised; - vii. sites which contain no known archaeological features; - viii. sites where materials entering and leaving the site can be transported by means of sustainable transport including water and/or rail; - ix. sites which offer opportunities to accommodate various related facilities on a single site; - x. sites which are close to identified users of heat that would be produced by any thermal treatment facilities; - xi. sites which have good access to rail transport or the Thames, over other means of transport.
+Is proposed on a site meeting the following locational criteria: - the site is not within, or partly within, nature conservation areas protected by current international and national policy; and - the site does not contain or adversely affect the setting of Heritage Assets.

+- 7. In assessing the suitability of sites, priority will be given to: - i. previously developed land; - ii.
+Strategic Industrial Locations and Locally Significant Industrial Areas; - iii. sites identified by the SFRA as having a low risk of flooding; - iv. sites which do not impact on the setting of strategic open land (e.g. Metropolitan Open Land); - v. sites falling outside the perimeters of land designated as open space or used for recreation purposes or similar; - vi. sites which have good access to the strategic road network and where traffic impacts can be minimised; - vii. sites which contain no known archaeological features and do not adversely affect heritage assets or their settings; - viii. sites where materials entering and leaving the site can be transported by means of sustainable transport including water and/or rail; - ix. sites which offer opportunities to accommodate various related facilities on a single site; - x. sites which are close to identified users of heat that would be produced by any thermal treatment facilities; - xi. sites which have good access to rail transport or the Thames, over other means of transport.